What kind of life will evoke questions?

 - launching new Communities -

 When there is a core of Christ-followers making Christ-followers, the friendships, knowing and being known (by each other and God) results in a community of people that desire to be together.
 That community often has its own distinctive, a shared culture of the 'tribe' that allows them to connect with others to find and follow Jesus.
 It's building Christ-centered community to reach community.
 One of our first Mountainside Communities (some call a church) we just launched March 25, 2018.
-We have a growing core of 40+ individuals, regularly meeting Sundays at Regal Cinemas (10am), practicing neighboring, authenticity, mentoring, and the gospel.
+We have a growing core of 60+ individuals (75+ in small groups), regularly meeting Sundays at Galileo’s on W. King Street (10:30am), practicing neighboring, authenticity, mentoring, and the gospel.
 With God's help we hope to see 7 more communities unleashed in the next 10 years.

 pop up gatherings

 From time to time we announce a gathering at a specific time and place for anyone who would want to participate.
 These medium to large gatherings may be characterized by these elements: worship & prayer, testimony-someone's story, the table-cookout or pitch-in, and creative presentations.

 These groups are a great introduction to Mountainside, meeting on a weekly or bi-weekly basis.
+We believe relational community is the vehicle for discipleship (embracing and training to be a Christ-follower).
 Everyone who participates shares a "high" or "low" from their week, forming the basis of knowing one another and a simple way to pray for each other or give thanksgiving.
 If the sharing doesn't ignite thoughtful conversation or questions, a HI-LO group leader will usually have a Scripture passage and a question that stimulates conversation below the surface to crucial conversations about life, love, practical living, hope, struggles, truth, authenticity.
 Usually, part of dialogue in HI-LO groups leads to an honest question that directs the leader and group to open up the Bible to search for answers. (some groups have a portion of time to sing/worship and some groups don't).